ysskrishna/express-fastapi-performance-test/README.md

 - Save resources by only running necessary services
 - Maintain clean separation between different implementations

+## Resource Limitations

+Each service in this project is configured with the following resource constraints:
+- CPU: Limited to 0.5 cores (50% of a single CPU core)
+- Memory: Limited to 512MB RAM

+These limitations ensure:
+- Fair comparison between different implementations
+- Controlled resource usage during load testing
+- Consistent performance measurements
+- Prevention of resource exhaustion

 ## Setup

 1. Install Artillery globally: